 Rear Adm.
-Kearney grew up in Dover, N.J., and enlisted in the Navy in 1978.
+Kearney grew up in Dover, New Jersey and enlisted in the Navy in 1978.
 He was commissioned via the Villanova University Navy ROTC program in 1984 with a Bachelor of Science Degree in Mechanical Engineering.
-Additionally, he holds a Master’s Degree in Political Science (International Relations) from Villanova University and is certified as a Level III Program Manager from the Defense Acquisition University.
+Additionally, he holds a Master’s degree in Political Science (International Relations) from Villanova University and is certified as a Level III Program Manager from the Defense Acquisition University.

-Prior to command, his sea tours included assignments as a Division Officer and Navigation Department Head aboard USS New York City (SSN 696); Engineer Officer aboard USS Henry L. Stimsom (SSBN 655 Gold), and Executive Officer aboard USS Helena (SSN 725), where he conducted deployments and patrols to both the North Atlantic and Western Pacific.
+Prior to command, his sea tours included assignments as a division officer and Navigation Department Head aboard USS New York City (SSN 696); engineer officer aboard USS Henry L. Stimson (SSBN 655 Gold), and executive officer aboard USS Helena (SSN 725), where he conducted deployments and patrols to both the North Atlantic and Western Pacific.

 Kearney served as the Program Manager for Undersea Weapons and Targets from October 2009 to October 2012.
 During this period his program was awarded a Secretary of the Navy Excellence in Acquisition Award and he was the recipient of the 2011 Naval Submarine League’s Vice Admiral J. Guy Reynolds Award for Excellence in Submarine Acquisition.
-He served as Vice Commander, Naval Sea Systems Command from June 2013 to April 2014 and is currently assigned as Deputy Commander, Naval Sea Systems Command (SEA06) as Director Acquisition and Commonality.
+He served as vice commander, Naval Sea Systems Command from June 2013 to April 2014 when he established the Acquisition, Commonality, and Expeditionary Warfare Directorate (SEA 06) as a new Directorate within NAVSEA.

-His awards include the Legion of Merit (two awards), Meritorious Service Medal (five awards) and various campaign and unit awards.
+His awards include the Legion of Merit (two awards), Meritorious Service Medal (five awards) and various other personal, campaign, and unit awards.